 In addition to the eight speeches and three crossfire periods, each team has two minutes of preparation time, usually just called "prep."
 Debaters may choose to use prep time at any point of the debate, but only between speeches or crossfires; debaters may not take prep time in the middle of a speech.
 During prep time, partners may consult with each other over potential arguments to make or questions to raise during upcoming speeches or crossfires.
-The training time is cumulative for the debate, so put ticipants must manage this time wisely.
+The two minutes of prep time is cumulative for the debate, so participants must manage this time wisely.